 Day 15 Port

 Though our time on the ocean had been quite fun, we were eager for the boat ride to be over.
-Under cobalt skies the Malaspina was tied up to the final port in the strikingly dramatic port of Haines, Alaska.
+Under cobalt skies the Malaspina was tied up to the final port in the strikingly dramatic town of Haines, Alaska.
 We parted cordially with our new friends.
 Haines was a stark juxtaposition to the busy streets and leaping skyscrapers of Seattle.
 Here the roads were mostly dirt, occasionally there was a lonely car, and the cloud-cleaving heaps of concrete and steel were replaced by much more massive hunks of granite and ice.

 |back on land in Haines, AK|